leonschoi/ClickCount.en/Quick Setup.md

    Sketch > Upload (Ctrl-U)
 2. On the top toolbar, click on the second button showing the right arrow.

-Now the ESP32 board is running and the interaction messages will show on the Serial Monitor window.\
+Now the ESP32 board is running and the interactive messages will display on the Serial Monitor window.\
 <img src="https://github.com/leonschoi/ClickCounter.en/assets/29897968/0bb327d0-9aa4-4ed3-98f6-883c3b9ac78f" alt="ESP32 Run" width="800"/>